Abdul4112/clubulator/README.md

 # clubulator

 ** Project Detail**
-This application gives you information regarding details on the club members
+This application gives you information regarding details of the club members